ABOUT IPPOLITO LAWYERS

 His background of advocacy and as a litigation lawyer of over 20 years complements the above.

-He is also the Principal Of Ippolito Lawyers, a commercial law firm which he established with offices in Crows Nest on the lower North Shore and Jannali in the Sutherland Shire of Sydney.
+He is also the Principal Of Ippolito Lawyers, a commercial law firm which he established with an office in Crows Nest on the lower North Shore.

 Paul has lectured for over a decade and continues to lecture at a post graduate level in law, at The College of Law in NSW, in the areas that he practises.